hessmjr/multi-get/README.md

   --help           Show this message and exit.
 ```

+The number of chunks will dictate the number of parallel processes to download
+the file with.
+Specifying the chunk size will dictate how much each parallel
+process will download.
+If the number and size is greater than the file size
+the threads will still be created although nothing downloaded.
+Total file size
+dictates how much of the entire file to download.
+It overwrites the size of
+each chunk and preserves the number of parallel chunks to download.
+A total
+size greater than the file will only push the parallel processes to run longer
+than otherwise would require.
+Setting total to a negative value (-1) encourages
+the entire file to be downloaded at the specified number of chunks.

 ## Testing
 Unit tests are setup to be run locally and via Travis.
 In order to process
 tests, from project root directory execute: